Aṅguttara Nikāya 9.4

 Atha kho bhagavā kathāpariyosānaṁ viditvā ukkāsetvā aggaḷaṁ ākoṭesi.

-When he knew the talk had ended he cleared his throat and knocked with the latch.
+When he knew the talk had ended he cleared his throat and knocked on the door-panel.

 Vivariṁsu kho te bhikkhū bhagavato dvāraṁ.